-For Quest apps, you will also need to go through a concept review prior to accessing the store submission process.
+For apps that target Quest devices, you will also need to go through a concept review prior to accessing the store submission process.
 To learn more, Oculus Quest Concept Review.

 Once all aspects of your app meet our requirements, it can be published to the Oculus Store.
 The following image demonstrates the typical app lifecyle.

 There are baseline elements that VR apps must incorporate and achieve to be ready for consumers.
 To help your apps be successful, we provide design guidance and set content and technical requirements that apps must meet before they are distributed through the Oculus Store.

 You also should review the following before you start development:

 To help you be successful, we have provided the following guide:

 Your app must meet these standards to be published in the Oculus store and they help us ensure a great user experience for Oculus Go, Quest and Rift owners.

 You can start your Oculus development by creating an app page in the developer dashboard.